 A coach sees you as a leader in your life

 Atieno later certified in coaching at Coaches Training Institute and obtained the International Coaching Federation (ICF) credential.
 She also holds a Master of Arts degree in Conflict Transformation from Eastern Mennonite University; and a Bachelor of Arts in Comparative Religion from Kenyon College.
 Atieno is also a Yoga Instructor trained by Don and Amba Stapleton; trained in Appreciative Inquiry with Jane Macgruder Watkins and Mac Odell, and in VOICES 360 with Korn Ferry International.
-She regularly offers group coaching and women’s retreats.
+She regularly offers group facilitation and women’s retreats.

-Atieno was based in Washington DC for many years and now lives nearby in a small town in the Blue Ridge Mountains.
+Atieno was based in Washington, DC for many years and now lives nearby in a small town in the Blue Ridge Mountains.